brandur/sorg/content/markdown/john-muir-trail/main.md

 <figure><img src="/photographs{{DownloadedImage .Ctx "/john-muir-trail/muir-pass-18" "https://www.dropbox.com/scl/fi/lipkshiuo7gaxzns2zxdy/2W4A4321.JPG?rlkey=cju7pebw4lmffnbsyclg4krf8&dl=1" 1200}}" loading="lazy"></figure>

 Although finally on the descent, we still have quite a long way to go and are racing the clock to make a good campsite before sunset.
 Part of this is our late start, but we also seem to be very good at pacing our days so that we use every last minute of daylight.
-Not a bad thing necessarily, but it necessitates a quick march for the last few miles to make sure we're not setting up our tents by headlamp.
+Not a bad thing necessarily, but necessitates a quick march for the last few miles to make sure we're not setting up our tents by headlamp.

 <figure><img src="/photographs{{DownloadedImage .Ctx "/john-muir-trail/muir-pass-19" "https://www.dropbox.com/scl/fi/fi78w3gnyiaze73qs20kd/2W4A4324.JPG?rlkey=4ersdg9sxg8lsr6bb3c53rfql&dl=1" 1200}}" loading="lazy"></figure>